-The Airport works closely with its tenants, the San Francisco Department of the Environment, and Commute.org toward participation of tenants in the mandated SFO Commuter Benefits Program, offering employers a choice of subsidizing part of their employees' transit or vanpool costs, or offering employees a pretax savings through payroll deduction.
+SFO initiated a successful BART discount program for all badged Airport employees in October 2010.
+The discount card was further expanded to all Airport employees in summer of 2019.
+The Airport works closely with its tenants, the San Francisco Department of the Environment, and Commute.org toward participation of tenants in the mandated SFO Commuter Benefits Program, offering employees a choice of subsidizing part of their employees' transit or vanpool costs, or offering employees a pretax savings through payroll deduction.
 The Airport is also looking at promoting and incentivizing more vanpools, shuttles, and other non-single occupancy vehicle modes to get employees to work.